Karanga (Māori culture)

-A karanga (call out, summon) is an element of cultural protocol of the Māori people of Aotearoa New Zealand.
+A karanga (call out, summon) is an element of cultural protocol of the Māori people of New Zealand.
 It is an exchange of calls that forms part of the pōwhiri, a Māori welcoming ceremony.
 It takes place as a visiting group moves onto the marae or into the formal meeting area.
 Karanga are carried out almost exclusively by women and in Māori language, and are initiated by the tangata whenua or hosts, and responded to by the visitors.